Exciting New Airport Security Tech Is Coming in a Couple Months – Is TSA PreCheck Still Worth It in 2019?

 - Chase Sapphire Reserve®

-Global Entry gives you expedited clearance through US customs.
-It’s great for overseas flyers because it’s designed to get you through customs more quickly when you return to the US (it’s saved me hours and hours).
+Global Entry gives you expedited clearance through US immigration.
+It’s great for overseas flyers because it’s designed to get you through immigration more quickly when you return to the US (it’s saved me hours and hours).
 And the best part is that a Global Entry membership automatically gives you a TSA PreCheck membership.

 Check out Meghan’s post on TSA PreCheck vs Global Entry to figure out if Global Entry is a worthwhile pursuit for you.